-2022 Budget: FG to spend N850m on bush clearing – The Sun Nigeria
+2022 budget: FG to spend N850m on bush clearing – The Sun Nigeria

 From Isaac Anumihe, Abuja

-In a document signed by the Lead Director (CSJ), Barrister Eze Onyekpere, it is frivolous to spend such money for clearing of bush.

-In the 2022 Budget, the government will also spend N1 billion to buy land preparation equipment such as tractors, tillers and implements.

-Other expenditures that are frivolous, include the construction of 1,200 units of new farm houses for N850, 000,000 and domestication of six UNESCO cultural conventions and its protocols for N12,000,000.
+Other expenditures considered frivolous, include the construction of 1,200 units of new farm houses for N850, 000,000 and domestication of six UNESCO cultural conventions and its protocols for N12,000,000.

 “Most of the projects of NALDA are in “some selected states” without a clear identification of the exact location.
 These locations should be made available before approval by National Assembly.
 The 2022 Budget call circular states: “ Please note that it is now a requirement to provide the Global Positioning System (GPS) coordinates of the location of all projects above N150 million in value to be included in the budget.
 This will aid geo-tagging of the projects and facilitate deployment of technology in monitoring and evaluation” the document, said.